hackgvl/hackgreenville-com/EVENTS_API.md

 * shows sample JSON responses

 ## Limitations and Gotchas
-* We support two API versions, v1 and v0, but we encourage building or migrating to v1.
+* We support two API versions, v1 and v0, but we encourage using v1.
 * The production / live website is cached and changes may take up to 4 hours to show due to the cache.
 * The Events API's responses are controlled by [server .env variables](/CONTRIBUTING.md#environment-variables) that may limit the data available to calling / consuming applications.
 * All timestamps are in UTC.